 Day vs Evening

-Best suited to evening wear, though it can work during winter days if applied lightly.
+Primarily an evening fragrance, though it can work during colder daytime settings if applied lightly.

 Casual vs Formal

 Leans smart casual to formal.
-This feels intentional and dressed — not a throw-on scent.
+This is a deliberate, dressed fragrance rather than an everyday throw-on scent.

 Who Will Love This Fragrance